enthought/traitsui/docs/source/traitsui_user_manual/testing/discussions/debugging-gui-tests-at-runtime.rst

 these debugging activities, and this may cause the test to behave differently compared to running it in normal conditions.

-For example, if a test relies on GUI widget having the keyboard input focus, a Python debugger may interfere with the test by stealing focus from the GUI when a break point occurs.
+For example, if a test relies on a GUI widget having the keyboard input focus, a Python debugger may interfere with the test by stealing focus from the GUI when a break point occurs.

 .. include:: ../substitutions.rst